ogsadmin/ctrlx-automation-sdk/README.md

 __These installation steps are required on both an App Build Environment and an Ubuntu Server or Desktop System.__

+<span style="color:red">The following instructions seem to only only work, if the commands are executed from the users root folder (`/home/boschrexroth/`)!
+Do not install in a subfolder, else the datalayer .deb package install fails.</span>

 ### Clone and Install the ctrlX AUTOMATION SDK

 Start a console session, change to your destination directory and enter: